2025–26 Samford Bulldogs men's basketball team

-The 2025–26 Samford Bulldogs men's basketball team represents Samford University during the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs, led by first-year head coach Lennie Acuff, play their home games at the Pete Hanna Center in Homewood, Alabama as members of the Southern Conference (SoCon).
+The 2025–26 Samford Bulldogs men's basketball team represented Samford University during the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs, led by first-year head coach Lennie Acuff, played their home games at the Pete Hanna Center in Homewood, Alabama as members of the Southern Conference (SoCon).

 Previous season

 The Bulldogs finished the 2024–25 season 22–11, 12–6 in SoCon play, to finish in a tie for third place.
 They were defeated by Furman in the quarterfinals of the SoCon tournament.
 They received an invitation to the NIT, where they would be defeated by George Mason in the first round.

 On April 4, 2025, it was announced that head coach Bucky McMillan would be leaving the program, in order to take the head coaching position at Texas A&M. Four days later, on April 9, it was announced that the school would be hiring Lipscomb head coach Lennie Acuff, as McMillan's successor.